 Clear the fog.
 Nutrition is crucial for proper brain functioning.
 In the winter, we often turn to comfort foods that are high in deliciousness but pretty low in nutritiousness (since I spring-cleaned my brain, it’s been free to do things like fabricate words).
 When we don’t consume proper nutrients, we can develop a sense of brain fog—sluggishness, thinking that feels slower, memory problems, etc. A spring cleaning ritual that involves eating healthy foods, taking vitamin and mineral supplements (with a doctor’s approval), and drinking plenty of water while avoiding heavily processed foods and beverages will boost your wellbeing.

 Spruce up your surroundings.
 Spring cleaning for your brain involves adding things that enhance your life.
 Consider what it is you want in your brain.
 What adds to your brain and makes it a wonderful part of you?
 Identify and pursue passions.
 Add hobbies.
 Strengthen relationships.
 Create and do things that make you feel alive.

-Embrace April, and enjoy the act of spring cleaning your brain.
+Embrace spring, and enjoy the act of spring cleaning your brain.
 Taking action to increase your mental health and wellbeing is in itself the ultimate act of spring sprucing.
 Happy cleansing!